-The bill CS/CS/CS/HB 1169 amends Florida Statutes to enhance the transparency and accountability of water management districts, particularly the South Florida Water Management District.
+The bill CS/CS/CS/HB 1169 amends various sections of Florida Statutes to enhance the transparency and accountability of water management districts, particularly the South Florida Water Management District.
 It introduces new definitions, such as "expenditure," and mandates the Commission on Ethics to investigate lobbyists or principals making prohibited expenditures, with findings reported to the Governor.
 A quorum is required for the governing board to conduct official business, and a majority vote is necessary for actions taken.
-The bill also requires detailed reporting on the Everglades restoration plan, including cost estimates and project statuses, and prohibits the use of state funds for certain purposes unless specifically appropriated.
+The bill also requires detailed reporting on the Everglades restoration plan, including costs and project statuses, and prohibits the use of state funds for certain purposes unless specifically appropriated.

-H 1169 Filed: 373.079, 373.470, 373.503, 373.535, 373.6075, 380.095
+Statutes affected: H 1169 Filed: 373.079, 373.470, 373.503, 373.535, 373.6075, 380.095

 H 1169 c1: 373.079, 373.470, 373.503, 373.535, 373.6075